runmingl/stop/README.md

 - `e ⇩ e' ↝ a` is the Big-Stop evaluation judgment that `e` stops at `e'` with effect `a`.
 - `e ↧ e' ↝ a` is the progressing Big-Stop evaluation judgment that `e` is progressing to `e'` with effect `a`.

 Rules and theorems are written in a style that mirrors traditional inference rules on paper.
-For example, transitivity of small step evaluation is expressed as:
+For example, transitivity of small step evaluation is written as:

 ```agda
 ↦*-trans :